xmas-ar/xNMS/docs/source/base/installation.md

 ### Server Address

-The address is needed when eNMS needs to provide a link back to the application, which is the case with webssh and mail notifications.
-When left empty, eNMS will try to guess the
+The address is needed when xNMS needs to provide a link back to the application, which is the case with webssh and mail notifications.
+When left empty, xNMS will try to guess the
 URL.
 This might not work consistently depending on the user's environment (nginx configuration, proxy, ...).

     export SERVER_ADDR="http://192.168.56.102"

 ### WSGI server

-A WSGI HTTP server such as gunicorn is required to run eNMS in production, instead of the Flask development server.
+A WSGI HTTP server such as gunicorn is required to run xNMS in production, instead of the Flask development server.

 A recommended configuration file for gunicorn is in the main folder: `gunicorn.py`;